CW1224/Delicious-Chinese-Cuisine-in-Dublin/readme.md

 ### 4.1.4 Website Analysis on a Desktop using Lighthouse

+The accessibility test of my website on a desktop is pretty good but I think I can improve it by reducing the size of the image I put it.

 ![Website Analysis on Desktop](/assets/screenshot/desktop-lighthouse.png)

 ### 4.1.5 Website Analysis on a Mobile using Lighthouse

+I could definitely improve the accessibility of the mobile version by significantly reducing the size of the images I put in.
+The performance is ideally above 90.
+I would adjust this once all my grades are back.

 ![Website Analysis on Mobile](/assets/screenshot/mobile-lighthouse.png)